2i2i/tokenomics/README.md

 at first glance, the locking of gov tokens seems restrictive towards the voter. this can be alleviated via the 'receipt' token. when a voter locks their coins in the governance contract, they receive 1:1 receipt tokens in exchange. these tokens can be exchanged back to the gov tokens anytime after the voting period has ended.

-should the receipt tokens be tradable? i.e. should the voter be economically bound to the gov token after declaring their vote? both options are possible
+should the receipt tokens be tradable? i.e. should the voter be economically bound to the gov token after declaring their vote but before all the voting ends? both options are possible

 ### receipt tokens are frozen